jkokorian/ODMAnalysis/README.md

 Requirements
 ------------

 ODMAnalysis can be used on any computer with python 2.7x and distutils installed.
-We used python xy for development, but any other distribution should do.
-ODMAnalysis does not yet work on python 3.x.
+We used python xy for development (http://www.pythonxy.org), but any other distribution should do.
+ODMAnalysis does not work on python 3.x.

 Input data formats